gaehlerm/SoftwareEngineering/README.md

 Once the test passes you might have to refactor the code a little to get back into shape.
 You already wrote all the required test cases as a safety net.
 And then you are allowed to write the next test case until you are done with the feature and the acceptance test passes as well.

-There is a general pattern how you write code in TDD and its quite simple.
+There is a simple pattern how you write code in TDD.

 1. Write a failing test.
 2. Write code until the test passes.